hodgesmr/CoderNews/README.md

 ### Pocket API Key

 CoderNews implements the [Pocket SDK for iOS](https://github.com/Pocket/Pocket-ObjC-SDK) as a submodule.
+Be sure to `git clone --recursive` so that it is pulled down with the rest of the repo.
 One of the requirements for the Pocket SDK is that each developer has a unique and secret API key.
 CoderNews contains the file **Keys.h** which is committed with a dummy key.
 If you wish to fork CoderNews, be sure to replace that dummy key with your own Pocket API key.

 ## FAQs